 Higher loss ratios reflect a company’s willingness to pay out on applicable claims, but may also reflect an unstable financial standing.
-Comparatively, lower loss ratios mean that a company is more financially stable but perhaps less likely to pay out on claims.
+Comparatively, lower loss ratios mean that a company is more financially stable but, perhaps, less likely to pay out claims.

 Think about it this way: if a car insurance company pays out $65 in claims for every $100 it earns in premiums, then it has a loss ratio of 65.